AliRezaJoodi/AliRezaJoodi/Portfolio/Freelance_India_BatteryChargerWithTransformer.md

 ## 40V/30A Battery Charger with Transformer
 The analog circuit was reverse-engineered.
-This project was based on the 8051 microcontroller, but we redesigned it with AVR.
+The original project was based on the 8051 microcontroller, but we redesigned it with AVR.

-Client Mr JaydeepSingh from India
+Client from India
 Work type was remote
 Date in Apr 2023 - Jun 2023